L-Blondy/up-fetch/README.md

 **Available on:** `upfetch ✔️`, `createFetcher ❌`

-The url search params. \
+The url search params.
 Can be a string, object or [entries][entries]. \
-Params of type string remain *as is*, meaning that the user is responsible for encoding/serialization.
+Params of type string remain *as is*, meaning that the user is responsible for encoding/serialization. \
 Non-nested objects and primitive entries are properly serialized by default.
-To add support for nested objects, a custom [serializeParams](#serializeparams-upfetch-createfetcher) implementation is required. \
+To add support for nested objects, use the [serializeParams](#serializeparams-upfetch-createfetcher) option.

 **Example:**